OraOpenSource/orawrap/README.md

 //When orawrap is required in here, the pool is already available for use function get(req, res, next) {
-   //orawrap's execute will handle obtaining a connection from the pool and releasing it after execution orawrap.execute(
+   //orawrap's execute method will handle obtaining a connection from the connection pool and releasing
+   //it after execution
+   orawrap.execute(
        'SELECT employee_id, ' +
        '   first_name, ' +